-This study analyzed data from a feasibility trial of the mobile EMA and feedback app called MyDay, which is an IoT-based, multi-faceted self-management problem solving tool designed for pediatric T1D patients [36].
-Youth from the Vanderbilt Eskind Pediatrics Diabetes Clinic were invited to participate in a 30-day assessment period if (1) they were between the age of 13 and 19, (2) had been diagnosed of T1D for at least 6 months, (3) owned either an Android or iPhone smartphone, (4) understood and spoke English, and (5) were willing to use a Bluetooth blood glucose meter during the study.
+This study analyzed data from a feasibility trial of the mobile EMA and feedback app called MyDay, which is an IoT-based, multi-faceted self-management problem solving tool for pediatric T1D patients, using a 30-day assessment period [37].
+Youth from the Vanderbilt Eskind Pediatrics Diabetes Clinic were invited to participate if they were between the age of 13 and 19, had been diagnosed of T1D for at least 6 months, owned a smartphone, understood and spoke English, and were willing to use a Bluetooth meter during the study.

 A total of 48 participants were recruited for the pilot study.
-Three participants dropped out of the study noting competing demands, leaving 45 for our analyses.
-Subjects were randomized on a 2:1 ratio to the MyDay app + Bluetooth blood glucose meter group (n=31) and a control group (n=14) who provided BG data only using Bluetooth BG meters, but no Myday app.
-Design processes [37] and feasibility/engagement results for MyDay were previously published [38].
+Three participants dropped out of the study noting competing demands, and one was eliminated due to lack of data, leaving 44 for our analyses.
+Subjects were randomized on a 2:1 ratio to the app + Bluetooth blood glucose meter group (n=31) and a control group (n=14) who provided BG data only using Bluetooth BG meters.
+Design processes [38] and feasibility/engagement results for MyDay were previously published [39].